Immigration price list

 What is included in our fees?

-Preparation of the application would begin with completing an application form; depending on how you have instructed us, this can be done on the telephone, via email, or in person at our offices.
+Preparation of the application would begin with completing an application form; usually online, although some applications can still be made using paper forms.
+Depending on how you have instructed us, this can be done on the telephone, via email, or in person at our offices.
 At the end of all Home Office application forms you will be expected to sign a declaration confirming that what has been entered on the form is true and correct to the best of your knowledge, therefore sometimes it may be necessary for us to ask you to complete the form yourself, especially if you are unable to come to our offices in person.
 In these instances we will do all we can to assist and support you with completion of the form, and will check it thoroughly once completed.
 If you can attend our offices we will complete the form for you, in your presence, asking you the various questions contained on the application form.

-If you are in the UK you may have the choice of either submitting your application by post or in person (the in person service is subject to an extra Home Office fee which we will advise you of.
+If you are in the UK you may have the choice of either submitting your application by post or in person (the in-person service can be subject to an extra Home Office fee which we will advise you of.
 Please note that some applications can only be made by post, for example, EEA applications).
 If submitting by post you should bring/post all your supporting documents to us, we will then ensure your application is complete and submit it to the Home Office with a cover letter from us containing representations in relation to your case.
 We will be named on the form as your representatives and will ask that all correspondence relating to your case be sent to us.
-If you opt for the in person service you will have to attend an appointment at a Home Office Customer Service Centre where you will hand in your application in person.
-In this instance we will help you arrange an appointment and provide you with a bundle including our cover letter, the application form, and your supporting documents, to take with you.
+If you opt for the in person service you will have to attend an appointment at a UK Visa and Citizenship Application Services (UKVCAS) application service point, where you will hand in your supporting documents to be scanned and returned to you.
+In this instance we will help you arrange an appointment and provide you with a bundle including our cover letter and your supporting documents, to take with you.

 Whilst waiting for a decision from the Home Office we will deal with/respond to any Home Office correspondence and provide you with a copy.

-When a final decision is received, we will make you aware of the same, and advice you of what (if anything) you need to do next.
+When a final decision is received, we will make you aware of the same, and advise you of what (if anything) you need to do next.
 This is where your matter will end.

 You will have to collect supporting documents as described above, but should not post them to us, as your application will be submitted in your country of residence.
 We will ask you to show us your documents by scanning them or photographing them and emailing them to us.
 If your sponsor is in the UK we can of course meet with them, and they can show us any supporting documents they have.
 They would have to post the documents to you for submission with your application.